Fitch drops S.Africa outlook to negative on political risks

 Efforts to avoid junk status have been at the centre of political drama for months, with Zuma loyalists at loggerheads with Gordhan, who is widely respected among international investors.

 “Zuma has focused on removing Gordhan and maintaining his grip on power, while Gordhan (has) been working very hard to avert a ratings downgrade,” the Eurasia consultancy group said.

-A junk rating by S&P could trigger bond selling by foreign investors, as well as raise borrowing costs.
+A junk rating by S&P could trigger bond selling by foreign investors.

 Some investment funds have rules that allow them to only hold bonds that have investment-grade ratings.